 FAQs on How to Get Paint Out of Drain Pipes

 How do you remove paint from drain pipes?

-Use a cleaning solution, such as vinegar, to break up the paint and then remove any remaining large pieces by hand.
+If immediate, try a cleaning solution, such as vinegar, to break up the paint and then remove any remaining large pieces by hand.
 If it’s dried paint, use a dissolving chemical but confirm it’s safe for your pipes.

 Is it OK to rinse paint down the drain?